HathorNetwork/hathor-rpc-lib/README.md

 ## Description

-**Hathor RPC library** is the official and reference library for implementing JSON-RPC APIs in wallet applications to support dApps on Hathor platform.
+**Hathor RPC library** is the official and reference library for implementing the client and server sides of JSON-RPC APIs for communication between dApps and wallet applications on Hathor platform.

 ## Installation